Let me begin by asking you three questions

 Until a friend questioned my weight loss journey.

-As you can expect, having lost 60 pounds (27kg) in under a year has brought in lots of queries from family and friends.
+As you can expect, having lost 60 pounds (27kg) in under 6 months has brought in lots of queries from family and friends.

 On one of such occasions, while talking to a close friend, I decided that I would sit and study what I did differently this time.